dawidkotarba/interview_questions/java_ee_web.md

 - What are message-driven beans?
 - What is EJB?
 - How we can inject beans?
+- Difference between Local and Remote interface
+- What is a Session (EJB) Context?
+How can we use that?

 ## General
 - HTTP methods vs CRUD